Is Klonopin Equivalent to Xanax?

 Alprazolam oral solution 1 mg/mL

-Is 0.5 mg clonazepam equivalent to Xanax?
+Is 0.5 mg Clonazepam Equivalent to Xanax?

 Klonopin Effects & Duration vs Xanax